Sukikui/PlayerCoordsAPI/README.md

 - Only accepts connections from localhost `127.0.0.1`
 - Runs on port `25565` by default
 - Provides read-only access to player position data
+- Allows requests from any origin (CORS `Access-Control-Allow-Origin: *`) for easy integration with web applications

 ## 🛠️ Examples